What are some best practices when replacing the batteries?

 Sometimes I get a low battery warning when I’m sure the batteries are good.

-There are common situations that might trigger a low battery warning.
+Here are common remedies and precautions to a low battery warning.

 - When turning the scanner off, you only need to hold the power button in the forward position for about one second.
 If you leave it pushed forward for a much longer time – six or eight seconds or more – you may get a false low battery warning.